sacchitkale-io/UnsupervisedDomainAdaptation/README.md

-This is an  Implementation of Unsupervised Domain Adaptation using BackPropagation
+Implementation of Unsupervised Domain Adaptation using a Domain Adverserial Neural Network.